Agrargesellschaft Hermannsfeld: Thuringian Animal Welfare Prize for Cows!

 Space and freedom for the cows

-What makes the cows' keeping so special?
-If you come to the Agrargesellschaft Hermannsfeld, the generous living situation of the animals is immediately noticeable: Each cow has access to a all year round usable running yard, where it can enjoy 4 m², and an extensive pasture area of 75 ha is also available.
-The traffic in the barn is facilitated by wider through and outputs, so that the cows can move without any problems.
-Here the animal is really king.
+What makes keeping cows so special?
+When you come to Agrargesellschaft Hermannsfeld, you immediately notice the animals' spacious living situation: every cow has daily access to a year-round running yard where they can enjoy 4 m², and an extensive pasture area of 75 hectares is also available.
+Wider passages and exits make traffic in the stable easier so that the cows can move around easily.
+Here the animal is truly king.

 This attitude is reflected not only in the well-being of the animals, but also in the respectful treatment of employees.
 The agricultural society is considered an exemplary employer where worries about recruiting young people are not an issue.
 But that's not all: the agricultural society also relies on education and offers a wide range of educational opportunities for children, young people and adults.
 As part of the “Green Classroom” in Meiningen, visitors are transparently introduced to agricultural contexts and topics such as milk production and food production.

-The view of the standards in agriculture shows how important such initiatives are.
-In many European countries there are stricter animal welfare regulations than the EU standards that only offer a minimum.
-Countries such as Germany, Austria and Denmark have introduced significantly stricter regulations to promote the well -being of farm animals.
-The pain point of animal husbandry is often the connection that is still widespread in Germany but fortunately decreases.
-In contrast, all -year connection in countries such as Austria is already prohibited and is considered outdated.
+A look at the standards in agriculture shows how important such initiatives are.
+Many European countries have stricter animal welfare regulations than the EU standards, which only provide a minimum.
+Countries such as Germany, Austria and Denmark have introduced significantly stricter regulations to promote the welfare of farm animals.
+The pain point in animal husbandry is often tethering, which is still widespread in Germany but is fortunately decreasing.
+In contrast, year-round tethering is already banned in countries like Austria and is viewed as outdated.

 With its commitment, the Agrargesellschaft Hermannsfeld not only sets standards in animal protection, but also actively promotes awareness of agriculture and nutrition.
 What becomes clear here is that animal welfare is an issue that concerns us all, and agricultural societies take the welfare of their animals and educating society seriously.

-Finally, the district of Schmalkalden-Meiningen also congratulates and recognizes the great contribution that companies such as the Agrargesellschaft Hermannsfeld make for animal welfare and society.
+Finally, the Schmalkalden-Meiningen district also congratulates on the award and recognizes the great contribution that companies like Agrargesellschaft Hermannsfeld make to animal welfare and society.

-For more information about the awards ceremony and the Agricultural Society, visit reports from Rhoenkanal as well as the analysis of Farmer newspaper and the background information about animal welfare standards in Europe agriculture.de.
+For more information about the awards ceremony and the Agricultural Society, visit reports from Rhoen Canal as well as the analysis of Farmer's newspaper and the background information about animal welfare standards in Europe agriculture.de.